exponea/exponea-android-sdk/Documentation/tracking.md

 ## Push notifications

-If developers [integrate push notification functionality](https://documentation.bloomreach.com/engagement/docs/android-sdk-push-notifications#integration) in their app, the SDK automatically tracks the push notification token by default.
+If developers [integrate push notification functionality](https://documentation.bloomreach.com/engagement/docs/android-sdk-push-notifications#integration) in their app, the SDK automatically tracks push notifications by default.

+In the [SDK configuration](https://documentation.bloomreach.com/engagement/docs/android-sdk-configuration), you can disable automatic push notification tracking by setting the Boolean value of the `automaticPushNotification` property to `false`.
+It is then up to the developer to [manually track push notifications](https://documentation.bloomreach.com/engagement/docs/android-sdk-push-notifications#manually-track-push-notifications).

+> ❗️
+>
+> The behavior of push notification tracking may be affected by the tracking consent feature, which in enabled mode requires explicit consent for tracking.
+Refer to the [consent documentation](https://documentation.bloomreach.com/engagement/docs/android-sdk-tracking-consent) for details.

 ### Track token manually

-Use either the `trackPushToken()` (Firebase) or `trackHmsPushToken` (Huawei) method to manually track the token for receiving push notifications.
+Use either the `trackPushToken()` (Firebase) or `trackHmsPushToken` (Huawei) method to [manually track the token](https://documentation.bloomreach.com/engagement/docs/android-sdk-push-notifications#track-push-token-fcm) for receiving push notifications.
 The token is assigned to the currently logged-in customer (with the `identifyCustomer` method).

-Invoking this method will track a push token immediately regardless of the value of 'tokenTrackFrequency' (refer to the [Configuration](https://documentation.bloomreach.com/engagement/docs/android-sdk-configuration) documentation for details).
+Invoking this method will track a push token immediately regardless of the value of the `tokenTrackFrequency` [configuration parameter](https://documentation.bloomreach.com/engagement/docs/android-sdk-configuration).

 Each time the app becomes active, the SDK calls `verifyPushStatusAndTrackPushToken` and tracks the token.